 Lot's of options

-There are a lot of options out there to convert any t-coil enabled hearing aid to bluetooth streaming out there.
-Have a look around, do your research and and buy one, unleash the power of streaming in your life!
+There are a lot of options out there to convert any t-coil enabled hearing aid to Bluetooth streaming out there.
+Have a look around, do your research and buy one, unleash the power of streaming in your life!
 If you are looking for help with it, you can find a local hearing aid store here to help you out.